Vodafone broadband routers

 In most cases, you can expect your Vodafone router to arrive within approximately ten days of signing up to a new package, and, depending on the router you receive, you may be able to set it up yourself.
 If you require a new phone line, or you have chosen a full fibre package, you will need a visit from an engineer, who will set your router up for you.

 Vodafone router features

-Vodafone WiFi Hub
+Vodafone Intelligent WiFi Hub

-- Next generation wifi – Devices can connect using older wifi standards or with the latest 802.11ac wifi standard
+- Next generation WiFi – Devices can connect using older WiFi standards or with the latest 802.11ac WiFi standard

-- Smart channel selection – The Vodafone WiFi Hub automatically connects your devices to the fastest wifi channel and frequency available
+- Smart channel selection – The Vodafone WiFi Hub automatically connects your devices to the fastest WiFi channel and frequency available

 - Four gigabit ethernet ports – Four gigabit ethernet ports for fast, wired network connections to your computers

-- Seven antennae with beamforming – The seven antennae in the Vodafone WiFi Hub help ensure good wifi reception around your home.
+- Seven antennae with beamforming – The seven antennae in the Vodafone Intelligent WiFi Hub help ensure good wifi reception around your home.
 In addition you can set specific devices up to receive beamforming.
 This is where the router targets your specified device with a stronger signal, beamed directly at the device in question

 If there are any unfamiliar terms you'd like a more in-depth explanation of, check out our jargon-busting guide.